DACA talks 'candid' but no progress yet

 Lawmakers have a handful of days left to find consensus on immigration if they are to meet a February 8 deadline for a government funding measure, but fierce disagreements over how to structure the future of legal immigration still threaten to derail negotiations.

-The President's proposal includes a path to citizenship for 1.8 million individuals eligible for the Deferred Action for Childhood Arrivals program, but also makes drastic changes to so-called chain migration or family reunification programs, something Democrats have said they won't accept, and includes undetailed closes to "legal loopholes," as the White House puts it, which could mean a vast expansion of federal enforcement and deportation authority.
+The President's proposal includes a path to citizenship for 1.8 million individuals eligible for DACA, but also makes drastic changes to so-called chain migration or family reunification programs, something Democrats have said they won't accept, and includes undetailed closes to "legal loopholes," as the White House puts it, which could mean a vast expansion of federal enforcement and deportation authority.

-Leaving the meeting, Senate Majority Whip John Cornyn told reporters that the President's plan was the de facto starting point, but that after the meeting there had been "a lot of talking going on and the clock is ticking."
+Leaving the meeting, Cornyn told reporters that the President's plan was the de facto starting point.

 "I know the Democrats would like to take the DACA piece and forget the rest, but we're not going to do that," the Texas Republican said.